-J-1 Scholar Orientation is held every Tuesday from 10-11 a.m. in the Office of Global Services (OGS), 3520 Prospect Street NW, Car Barn Suite 210.
+A J-1 Scholar Orientation is held every Tuesday from 10-11 am in the Office of Global Services (OGS), 3520 Prospect Street NW, Car Barn Suite 210.
 J-1 Student Interns must schedule a check-in appointment with their dedicated IS Advisor.

-All new J-1 scholars are required to attend J-1 Scholar Orientation at OGS within 30 days of the start date of the Form DS-2019.
+All new J-1 Scholars are required to attend J-1 Scholar Orientation at OGS within 30 days of the start date listed on the Form DS-2019.
 Please try to attend the Tuesday session following your arrival and make plans to arrive on time as the session must cover many topics in a short period of time.

 You also must attend the orientation before applying for a Social Security Number (SSN).

 Documents to Bring With you

 - J-2 Passport(s) and DS-2019(s), if applicable

 - Social Security Numbers